Marcin13/posts/How-to-install-mariadb-+-phpmyadmin-with-docker---compose.md

 is very user-friendly for managing your database.
 Although there are many tutorials available, some of them are outdated.
 Therefore, I have put together a quick guide to help you get started.
 Here are the prerequisites you need to meet before getting started:
 You must have [Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/) installed.
-You can find the documentation for Debian here and for Windows and Mac OS here.
+You can find the documentation for Debian here and for Windows and macOS here.
 For **Docker Compose**, check out this [guide](https://docs.docker.com/compose/install/linux/).
 To get started, create a **Docker Compose file** using this template (be sure to pay attention to the variables that need to be set, such as your password).
 Then, run **MariaDB** and **phpMyAdmin** using the file you just created.